5 Tricks to Make Intermittent Fasting Work Faster

 Beginners of intermittent fasting often make a common mistake; they gorge themselves at mealtimes and eat too much.
 It's easy to understand why.
 If you know it will be a long time before your next meal, it is tempting to want to go into survival mode and stock up on calories in hopes of preventing hunger during your fasting period.

 However, this kind of overeating is counterproductive and can get in the way of your results.
 Stuffing too many daily calories into your meals won't do you any good.
+You may actually be overeating because of taste and flavor, there is no flavor in nutrient-deficient food.
 First off, this is important to remember: it is okay to feel hunger.
 As long as you aren't severely hungry with other symptoms, then feelings of hunger can be a healthy sign you are in ketosis and burning fat.

 To avoid the need to overeat, the key is to pack plenty of nutrient-dense foods into your meals.
 You want your meals to be very robust, dense, and full of all the nutrients your body needs.
 Choosing nutrient-dense calories will help you stay satiated when you are fasting.
 Watch my video, Getting Enough Calories on Intermittent Fasting, to learn more about this topic.